-To improve the operating system’s functionality and reduce errors, Microsoft added an Error reporting tool in Windows 10 and Windows 11.
-The error reporting tool tracks all errors on your device and sends them to Microsoft.
+To improve the operating system’s functionality and reduce errors, Microsoft added an Error reporting tool to Windows 10 and Windows 11.
+The tool tracks all errors on your device and sends them to Microsoft.

 What is Error Reporting on Windows?

-Well, the Error Reporting feature is available on every Windows version.
-Be it Windows 7, 8, 10, or 11, you will find error reporting showing you alerts now and then.
+The Error Reporting feature is available on every Windows version.
+Be it Windows 7, 8, 10, or 11, error reporting will show you alerts now and then.

-The error reporting is the one that shows up after a specific program or system crash.
-The error reporting feature prompts you to send the information about the error/problem to Microsoft.
+The error reporting feature appears after a specific program or system crash.
+It prompts you to send information about the error/problem to Microsoft.

 Many users want to disable this feature because this report usually holds private information about the PC.
-Many also want to disable it to stop viewing those annoying error-reporting alerts.
-The report that the feature generates has these pieces of information:
+The report that the feature generates has this information:

 • Information about the problem/error